-Have you ever wondered why most of us enjoy going out, watching movies, listening to music and socializing?
-Why do many enjoy being part of big gatherings, crowds and go to concerts etcetera?
-Society and evolution has conditioned most to seek their joy outside.
-Such external pursuit of happiness increases the distance, widens the gap, between who you really are and what you are projecting to be.
+Have you ever wondered why most of us enjoy going out, watching movies, listening to music, and socializing?
+Why do many enjoy being part of big gatherings, crowds and going to concerts etcetera?
+Society and evolution have conditioned most to seek their joy outside.
+Such external pursuit of happiness increases the distance and widens the gap, between who you really are, and what you are projecting to be.

-So, should one not pursue opportunities in the material world, enjoy life or should one simply ignore their responsibilities?
+So, should one not pursue opportunities in the material world, and enjoy life, or should one simply ignore their responsibilities?

 If you spend time analyzing, you will find that all external acts make you forget about yourself.
 You no longer have to deal with yourself, the need to work on yourself disappears.
-While in the cinema hall, when watching TV, in a party, at a social event, amidst a gathering, you are connecting with an external source, you move away from who you are, the environment around you moulds your mental state, it gains control of you, it disconnects you from the source.
+While in the cinema hall, when watching TV, or at a party or a social event, amidst a gathering, you are connecting with an external source, you move away from who you are, the environment around you molds your mental state, it gains control of you, it disconnects you from the source.

-The other day, outside my hut, a green tree was swaying hard in the gusty winds, its leaves were fluttering constantly, as if playing.
-The sky was cloudy, the river was wild, mountains were lush green and at a distance could be seen cattle grazing.
-A great deal of activity was going on in the nature but it was still utterly peaceful and serene.
-I turned my attention back on the leaves.
-They were dancing, they were swinging hard, as if they were trying to detach themselves from the tree, they were seeking greater freedom outside, as if they knew that once detached they would fly far and high with the mighty winds.
+The other day, outside my hut, a green tree was swaying hard in the gusty winds, its leaves were fluttering constantly as if playing.
+The sky was cloudy, the river was wild, the mountains were lush green and at a distance could be seen cattle grazing.
+A great deal of activity was going on in nature but it was still utterly peaceful and serene.
+I turned my attention back to the leaves.
+They were dancing, they were swinging hard as if they were trying to detach themselves from the tree, they were seeking greater freedom outside as if they knew that once detached they would fly far and high with the mighty winds.

 How to find out if you are still connected to the root?
-Going to shrines, chanting the holy names are no indicators, they are mere activities, external activities in fact.
+Going to shrines and chanting the holy names are no indicators, they are mere activities, external activities in fact.
 The greatest sign that you are one with the source is when you are comfortable in your own company, at peace within, it means you have mostly turned inwards, you have understood and absorbed the essence of spirituality.
-Read an interesting perspective on –how life is beautiful
+Read an interesting perspective on a beautiful life.

 “Oh, you must feel very lonely here, Master?” the king said.

 When you enjoy being with yourself, the whole world will find joy and peace in your company.
-The more at ease you are with yourself, the greater your inner peace remains unaffected by what goes around you and you will enjoy life.
-Like any leaf on a tree, when you remain connected to the source, you dance when it is windy, you gain nutrition from mud and water, once uncoupled though, the same wind tosses you around, earth decomposes you, the same water that irrigated the tree once is now disintegrating the leaf.
+The more at ease you are with yourself, the greater your inner peace remains unaffected by what goes on around you, so you will enjoy life even more.
+Like any leaf on a tree, when you remain connected to the source, you dance when it is windy, and you gain nutrition from the mud and water, once uncoupled though, the same wind tosses you around, the earth decomposes you, the same water that irrigated the tree once is now disintegrating the leaf.

 What you have inside is infinitely more important than what you do not have outside, what you have within gives you the perspective to see all that is without.